CVVisualPSETeam/Dokumente/Testphase/tests.md

 __LinematchView Test:__

-This test shows a linematchview, it should only end if you close the window manually.
+This test shows a LineMatchView, it should only end if you close the window manually.
 The matches should be shown as line between the keypoints in the images.

 All classes like zoomableimage, zoomableoptpane, synczoomwidget, match Management,... should work correctly.

 ___"Match Settings":___
-        you can select matches with the selections and settings should only applied to the selected matches.
+        you can select matches with the selections and settings should only be applied to the selected matches.

 ___"KeyPoint Settings":___